Wedrix/watchtower/README.md

 The type specified for the `queryParams` argument does not matter.
 The only requirement is that it must define the two fields `limit` and `page` as integer types.
 You may also choose to make them non-nullable to force pagination for the particular query field.

+Pagination on nested collections is applied per parent.
+For example, `authors { books(queryParams: { limit: 3 }) }` returns up to three books for each author, not three books across the whole batched query.
+This requires a database that supports window functions.
+See [Requirements](#requirements) for supported database versions.

 ### Query Pagination

 `queryParams` may also be used to paginate the results of a query.
 For instance, given the following schema: